 Decide if you want to create a new online meeting or attend one that already exists.

-There are a variety of existing online CMA meetings accessible here.
+There are a variety of existing online and hybrid CMA meetings accessible here.

 If you decide to create your own online meeting, you’ll need to choose a platform.